echo724/notion2jekyll/README.md

 Notion2Jekyll provides these features.

-1. Export markdown file from your notion page.
+1. Export a markdown file formatted as the jekyll-post format (`yyyy-m-dd-<your page's title>`) from your notion page.

 2. Makes [front matter](https://jekyllrb.com/docs/step-by-step/03-front-matter/) to the markdown file.